johnoseni1/Diamond-Programming-language/README.md

 when you wanna execute a function?:
 ```
-# You just type the function's name down
+# Type the function's name down
 my_world
 ```